The program

 A dirty game periodontal pathogens play with neutrophils

-10:30 11:00Patricia Wadowski, Medical University of Vienna, Vienna, Austria
+10:30 11:00Patricia Wadowski, Medical University of Vienna, Vienna, Austria - keynote speaker

 Toll-like receptor pathways in viral infections and (micro-) thrombosis